2020 - 2021 Catalog

 This law was effective 2007 and applies to first-time freshman students who enroll in a Texas public institution of higher education in the fall semester of 2007 or thereafter.
 High school students currently enrolled in Dual Credit, Early College and Collegiate High School are waived from this requirement until they graduate from high school.

-Contact your college's Advising Center or Admissions/Registrar's office for further details related to exceptions or visit the FAQ's on Facts about Dropping Classes at https://econnect.dcccd.edu/eConnect/droppingfacts.html
+Contact your campus' Advising Center or Admissions and Student Records/Registrar's office for further details related to exceptions or visit the FAQ's on Facts about Dropping Classes at https://econnect.dcccd.edu/eConnect/droppingfacts.html

-To drop a class or withdraw from the college, you must follow the prescribed procedure.
+To drop a class or withdraw from Dallas College, you must follow the prescribed procedure.
 It is your responsibility as a student to drop or withdraw.
 Failure to do so will result in your receiving a performance grade, usually a grade of "F".

 You can drop or withdraw from classes in three ways: